-Urban streets should be designed with the most vulnerable users in mind - pedestrians.
-The majority of streets should use the DL-23 as a design vehicle.
+Urban streets should be designed with the most vulnerable users in mind - pedestrians, especially children and older adults.
+The majority of streets should use the DL-23 (delivery trucks) as a design vehicle.
 In areas with frequent larger design vehicles, use alternative measures like recessed stop bars.
 The design at intersections should allow for a typical turning speed of 5-10 mph.